 Calming lifestyle practices such as yoga, tai chi, meditation, and breathing exercises also boost progesterone levels.

 Hot Flashes, night sweats, insomnia, and palpitations are clinically referred to as the vasomotor symptoms during menopause.
 About 75% of North American women in menopause experience this and 15 % are severely affected.
 As estrogen levels decline, there is a sudden but transient downward resetting of the body’s thermostat.
 Located in the hypothalamus, this results in visible flushing on the chest, neck, and face.
 It can last from 30 seconds to 5 minutes.
 Over time, sleep is disrupted leading to fatigue, impaired alertness, and irritability.

 Low estrogen levels also cause symptoms of vulvar and vaginal dryness, and burning and irritation.
 Estradiol is vital in maintaining the elasticity and health of genital tissues.
 Low libido also occurs due to diminished levels of estrogen and progesterone.

 There are herbs that exert phytoestrogenic effects and can alleviate symptoms associated with low estrogen.
 For example:

 At least six well-publicized clinical studies have shown that black cohosh extract relieves not only hot flashes, but also depression and vaginal atrophy.

 Functional hormone test

-Patients speak of throwing their naked bodies onto cold granite kitchen countertops at 1am, simply to cool down.
+Patients speak of lying on cold granite kitchen countertops at 1am, simply to cool down.
 Others have no libido and no sex life due to discomfort and dryness.
 It pleases me to say that many women do recover, sleep through the night, and get their love life back on track.
 If you are suffering, we can get you on the right track to naturally quell symptoms and smooth your transition through menopause.*